Peach & Honey Cake (Gluten Free)

 Preheat oven to 350˚.
 Sift dry ingredients together.
 In a separate bowl mix eggs, honey, and butter together.
 It’s best when the liquid ingredients are room temperature so that the honey stays soft and combines well.
 Once thoroughly mixed, slowly add the egg and honey mixture.
 Mix in the peaches, you can also use sweet nectarines.
 They will sink to the bottom, so I like to add a few on top as a garnish only after it has baked and cooled.
 Butter a 10″ cake pan and pour batter into it.
 Bake for about 40-45 minutes or until toothpick comes out clean.

 This is the first time I have used Bob’s Red Mill gluten free flour.
 I made this cake three times until I got it right.
 The flour is a sturdy blend of ground chickpea, yuca and potato.
-It has a slight different taste than regular old wheat flour, but seemed to bode well with the honey for the sweet taste of this cake.
+It has a slight different taste than regular old wheat flour, but seemed to mix well with the sweet taste of honey and tart slices of peach.